mariovallereyes/universal_codebase_analyzer/README.md

 # 📊 Universal Codebase Analyzer

 A powerful, zero-dependency Python script that generates comprehensive codebase analysis files for any project.
 Perfect for understanding project structure and providing context to AI assistants.
+Help your AI agent understand your project's codebase without depending on their codebase analysis capability.

 ## 🚀 Features